Tai Po: Etymology

 In Chinese, the place, Tai Po (大埔), was formerly written as 大步.
-Treating the Chinese characters separately, the pronounce of Po in the third tone (埔 (bou3, port)) in Cantonese are shared with many words, not only Po in the sixth tone (步 (bou6, Step)).
+Treating the Chinese characters separately, the pronunciation of Po in the third tone (埔 (bou3, port)) in Cantonese are shared with many words, not only Po in the sixth tone (步 (bou6, Step)).
 For example, the "Po" (埗) of Sham Shui Po, literally deep water port.
 Moreover, according to the Kangxi Dictionary, the word 埠 (port) can be written as 步.
 As a coincidence, Tai Po is a seashore town.
 The name Tai Po Hoi (大步海 (Tai Po sea)) was appeared in Nanhai Zhi (南海志) of the Yuan dynasty (1271 to 1368 of Gregorian calendar), which stated that pearl was the product of the Tai Po sea.
 In Ming dynasty's Yue Daji (粵大記 (jyut6 daai6 gei3)), recorded the names Tai Po Hoi and Tai Po Tau (大步頭).
 In the attached map of that book, the sea next to Tai Po Tau was labelled with "can shelter hurricane" (可泊颶風).
-In early Qing dynasty Kangxi 27th Year edition of Xin'an Xianzhi (literally Gazetteer of the Xin'an County), Tai Po Tau Hui (大步頭墟 (Tai Po Tau market)) as market centre (墟市), Tai Po Tau as village (under the administration of 六都) and Tai Po Hoi as water body, were recorded.
-According to Hong Kong sinologist and historian Jao Tsung-I, the character Po in Tai Po, should interpreted as port or sea side.
+In early Qing dynasty Kangxi 27th Year edition of Xin'an Xianzhi (literally Gazetteer of the Xin'an County), Tai Po Tau Hui (大步頭墟 (Tai Po Tau market)) as a market centre (墟市), Tai Po Tau as a village (under the administration of 六都) and Tai Po Hoi as water body, were recorded.
+According to Hong Kong sinologist and historian Jao Tsung-I, the character Po in Tai Po, should be interpreted as port or seaside.

 However, there was another urban legend version of the meaning of Tai Po.
-In the urban legend, the area around Tai Po was a habitat of wild animal, which people have to "Big-Step".
+In the urban legend, the area around Tai Po was a habitat of a wild animal, which people have to "Big-Step".

 History

 Tai Po as a populated place, could be traced back to the Stone Age.
-Archaeological site in Yuen Chau Tsai, had discovered stone axe and pottery which was believed to be made in Neolithic era.
+An archaeological site in Yuen Chau Tsai, had discovered stone axe and pottery which was believed to be made in Neolithic era.
 The indigenous inhabitants of Tai Po lived by clamming and pearl farming in Tai Po Hoi (literally Tai Po Sea; Tolo Harbour) since at least AD 963.
-The pearl making business reached its peak during the Song dynasty and started to decline gradually in the midst of the Ming dynasty.
+The pearl making business reached its peak during the Song dynasty and started to decline gradually amid the Ming dynasty.
 Tai Po had been developed as a fishing port around the late Ming dynasty and the Qing dynasty.
-While a village that belong to the modern day Tai Po area, Wun Yiu (碗窰), had developed into a center of porcelain industry in the Ming dynasty.
+While a village that belongs to the modern day Tai Po area, Wun Yiu (碗窰), had developed into a center of the porcelain industry in the Ming dynasty.